 Exterior doors often have loads of character, especially when it comes to truly antique doors.
 This may prompt some homeowners to wonder if it makes sense to install an exterior door on an interior door frame.

-Yes, you can use an exterior door on the interior, though there are few practical reasons for doing this.
-As noted, exterior doors are always solid.
-However, solid core interior doors are available, though they are significantly more expensive than hollow core doors.
+It is possible to use an exterior door on the interior, though there are few practical reasons for doing this.
+As noted, exterior doors are always solid—not exactly carved from a solid tree trunk but at least more solid than interior doors.

 Many factors make transferring an exterior door to an interior door frame difficult and labor-intensive:

 - Inward swing: Exterior doors always open inward, while your current interior door might swing outward and necessitate different hinge mortises.

 - Size: Exterior doors typically run 36 inches wide, while interior doors are rarely as wide (about 30 inches).

 - Symmetry: If the door is paneled, the panels will no longer be symmetrical if you trim off one end.
 Both ends would need to be trimmed to maintain symmetry.